rbs25765/vmm-v3-script/Doc/README.md

 - the VMM pod which will be used
 - the jump host to access the VMM lab
 - the ssh key to access jumphost, vmm server and the VMs inside the topology.
-- your active directory password
-  - if you don't to hardcode your AD password into file lab.yaml, your can set environment variable ADPASSWORD with your AD password

-        export ADPASSWORD="what ever is your password"
 - JNPR Lab Domain password (to access vmm server)
   - if you don't to hardcode your VMM password into file lab.yaml, your can set environment variable VMMPASSWORD with your JNPRLAB domain password